 Direct food sales between farmers and consumers need services to make it work: a platform to offer and sell products, logistics to move the packages, customer (or CrowdFarmers as we call them) service and outreach tools to promote themselves.
 These are the 4 services we provide to Farmers.

-“Do CrowdFarming decide the selling price?”
+“Does CrowdFarming decide the selling price?”

-No. The Farmer decides the selling price.
+No. The farmer decides the selling price.

-“How much do you charge the Farmers for those services?”
+“How much do you charge the farmers for those services?”

 On top of the base selling price, CrowdFarming services and VAT are added depending on the country of destination.
 Discounting the VAT that the farmer pays in the country where he sends his products, this is what each party gets: